ms-jpq/docker-home-router/README.md

 I go one step further.
 Everything under `*.<name>.lan` also goes to `<name>`.

 Very useful for reverse proxies.

-#### Port forwarding based on hostname

-Yub, who cares about MAC addresses?
-Not us humans.

 #### Simple split tunneling